HarkjinDev/Security/Reverse/HackMe/Level4/readme.md

 This is not working, cuz this level's concept is remote backdoor.

-so you need to use nc(netcat) command in remote
+so you need to use nc(netcat) or telent command in remote

 ```
 ┌──(root💀kali)-[~]